Glenn Close Finds Comfort on the Edge

 Petite, blonde, with freckles sprinkled across her face, she was disarmingly down-to-earth while greeting each of us as we walked through her front door.
 Despite what audiences were about to witness in the soon-to-be-released Disney live-action 101 Dalmations, in which Close would star as the villainous Cruella de Vil, this high-profile mother of one was friendly, engaged, and her quick laugh wasn’t even remotely terrifying.

 Close is still very much at home in Bedford, where she recently hosted Starke’s wedding in her backyard.
 “I love its serenity.
 I love its privacy.
 And, I love the dirt roads.
-It’s a lot like where I grew up in back-country Greenwich,” she tells me on a steamy summer afternoon.
+It’s a lot like where I grew up in back-country Greenwich,” she tells me on a sunny afternoon.
 “When I was little we always used to come over to the Bedford Playhouse to see children’s films, a lot of cartoons, and news reels.”
 An early supporter of the Playhouse’s new chapter, Close took to the stage with other celebrated neighbors in 2016 to help raise funds for the renovation of the c.1947 theater.
 “I love the idea of using a venue like that for the community, especially in a place like Bedford where there is an incredible population to mine for interesting things,” she continues.
 “I love the lectures, the documentaries, and the films, and it gives everyone a wonderful place to meet.”

 Delving deeper into her family history, Close notes that she wouldn’t really have any advice to give her young adult self because “I’d come out of a weird childhood.
 My family had basically been in a cult group from when I was seven until I went to college.
 So, I think I did pretty damn well under the circumstances.
 I decided to not trust any of my instincts because they had all been dictated to me.
 The first day of college, I walked into the theater department and auditioned for Twelfth Night.
 My desire to be an actress helped me form myself as a human.”